PascalAOMS/dynamic-polyfill/README.md

 `fetch, Promise` (default: empty)
 [A list of what can be polyfilled.](https://polyfill.io/v2/docs/features/)
 Put them in a comma-separated string.
-If empty, as default marked features are being used.
+If empty, as default marked features on the website are being used.

 ### Options
 `gated, always` (default: empty)